Dhinagaran-s/nutra/README.md

 # nutra
-This is backend for the nutratient analyzer for fitness enthusiasts
+This is an backend code for an nutrition analyzer for fitness enthusiasts